 DIY Wild is based at Hlumu Lodge, at the foot of the stunning Hlumuhlumu mountains.
 The lodge operates as a guest house for overnight guests.
 Funds from the accommodation, bar and restaurant are used to fund the wildlife sanctuary and rehabilitation centre.

 During their time at the project, volunteers stay in the volunteer house or chalets at the lodge.
-These are shared bedrooms (2 to a room) with a shared bathroom.
-Pillows and sheets are provided but you must bring a sleeping bag and a towel.
+These are shared bedrooms (up to 3 people to a room) with a shared bathroom.
+All bed linen and towels are provided.
 Washing can be done once a week at the project for a small charge.

 Meals are cooked and prepared in a communal kitchen.
 Volunteers often group together to cook group meals and everyone eats together.
 Breakfast is usually after morning feeding at 8.30am.
 There is an hours break for lunch at 12pm.
 Dinner is eaten at the end of the day when all the animals are fed.